Fondation Lucie et André Chagnon

 Investments

-Since the social change that we aspire to may take generations to achieve, our investment policy aims to maintain the value of our capital in order to preserve our capacity for granting and programs over the next several decades.
-Our policy stringently integrates ESG criteria and practices into our portfolio management.
-More than ever, we have become part of a movement that integrates environmental (E), social (S) and governance (G) factors into our portfolio management alongside traditional investment criteria.
-We are vigilant in ensuring that our external portfolio managers invest the Foundation’s capital responsibly and sustainably.
+Since the social change to which we aspire may take generations to achieve, our investment policy aims to maintain the value of our capital in order to preserve our capacity for granting and programs over the next several decades.
+Our policy stringently integrates environmental, social and governance (ESG) criteria and practices into our portfolio management.
+We are vigilant in ensuring that our external portfolio managers invest the Foundation’s capital responsibly and sustainably

-In addition to our grants, we have also set a 2026 target for investing 10% of our capital (approximately $200 million) in social initiatives, such as affordable housing, community-owned infrastructure, sustainable and equitable food systems and employment integration.
+In addition to our grants, we have also set a 2026 target for investing 10% of our capital (approximately $209 million) in social initiatives such as affordable housing, community-owned infrastructure, food systems, socio-ecological transition and employment integration.

 Learn more